Streets and squares in Dublin: Street signage

 Dublin streets are signed in a style consistent with many European and British cities whereby nearly all signs are placed on buildings adjacent to street junctions, rather than on free-standing signposts.
-Dublin street signs have white lettering on a blue background with the Irish above and English name below, given along with the Dublin postal district number.
+However, where it has not been possible to affix the sign to the building immediately next to the junction, sometimes the second or even third building is used.
+In modern suburban areas, affixing the sign to a boundary wall or fence is common.
+Dublin street signs typically have white lettering on a blue background with the Irish above and English name below, given along with the Dublin postal district number.
+Designs and colours from several eras remain in use.

 The first Dublin street signs from the 18th century were wooden and no examples survive.
 Cast iron was used from the 19th century.
-These signs are exclusively in English.
+These signs were exclusively in English and some survive.
 Bilingual signage first appeared in the early 1900s as part of the Gaelic Revival, with some of the earliest examples found in Blackrock and were in yellow and black.
-Later the colour scheme of green and white was adopted before the establishment of the Irish Free State, with these being used to replace the monolingual 19th century signs.
+Later the colour scheme of green and white, with an enamel finish on metal sheeting, was adopted before the establishment of the Irish Free State, with these being used to replace the monolingual 19th century signs.
 Signs remained green and white until the 1950s, when the blue and white was adopted.
-Until the 1950s, Irish names were written using Cló Gaelach, but this was phased out and abandoned in the 1960s.
-In the mid-20th century new signs were made from cast aluminium instead of the old enamel.
+Until the 1950s, Irish names were written using Cló Gaelach font, but this was phased out and abandoned in the 1960s, although use of the séimhiú for lenition continued for some time after.
+In the mid-20th century new signs were made from cast aluminium instead of the former cast iron or enamel finish.